 View this post on Instagram

-• Let trusted voices tell the story: Creators like Lizzo and Jay can often explain audience value more effectively than corporate press releases.
+- Let trusted voices tell the story: Creators and influencers can often explain audience value more effectively than corporate press releases.

-Whether it's giving tickets to fans, placing artists on jerseys, or handing advertisers creator-led briefings, the company is building products around the idea that fandom creates measurable value.
+Whether it's giving tickets to fans, placing artists on jerseys, or handing advertisers creator-led briefings, the company is emphasizing that fandom creates measurable value.

 Our Take: Are Fans the New Media Asset?